 An automated workflow for renewals can optimize the process, but it is always important to check in with the customer.
 Even if the renewals went off without a hitch, gathering customer feedback is essential to make sure their needs are met.
 Ongoing customer surveying and A/B testing can help you get it right.

-No business wants to experience the attrition of their customer base.
+No business wants to experience the attrition of its customer base.
 This can be largely prevented by making sure you reach out to those clients who want to stick with you.
 They should experience no barriers to continuing the relationship.
 Customer renewal strategies should include, automation, smart product offerings and ongoing review of methodologies reduce those barriers.
 Making renewals simple is an important way for your business to grow.